SHOWING 1 - 1 OF 1 RESULTS

 Fairchild AFB, WA 99011

 Operation Stork is a program that provides a free layette to all new military parents.
-Register at the Airman and Family Readiness Center, then when your baby is born, you may come and pick up an Operation Stork layette, which contains a handmade blanket/quilt and baby supplies.
+First Sergeants are authorized to pick up layettes, which contain a handmade blanket/quilt and baby supplies for their units.

 Bundles for Babies